 Recovery - The remaining frames of an attack animation.

 Frame Trap - A set of attacks, usually a Pseudo-Blockstring, that appears Punish-able to encourage the defending opponent to use an attack in the middle, but get interrupted by a faster follow-up attack.

-Groundbounce - Exactly What It Says on the Tin, the opponent bounces off the ground as opposed to being knocked down, making it easier to extend combos, especially in games where there are no/few Off the Ground moves.
+Groundbounce - Exactly What It Says on the Tin, the opponent bounces off of the ground as opposed to being knocked down, making it easier to extend combos, especially in games where there are no/few Off the Ground moves.